Designing Fireproof Systems

 Executive control that could override my labor without consequence.

-In this organizational system, none of this was framed as unsustainable.
+Inside that system, none of this was framed as unsustainable.

 It was framed as leadership.